 Even if you're writing about a big city, you can rank if you find your special spot.
 This could be an angle, a type of blogging, or even just a unique perspective that only you can deliver (like if you've lived in the town for 20 years).

 I like to take local blogs from a “things to do” perspective.
-If you can deliver value in this way, saving your readers time and money, it won't take long to rise to the top of search.
+If you can deliver value in this way, saving your readers time and money, it won't take long to rise to the top of the search results.

 A few ideas for local niche sites